George Baker (British actor): MBE

 In 2007, Baker was made a Member of the Order of the British Empire (MBE) for his charitable work helping establish a youth club in his home village.

 Personal life

 Baker's third wife, Louie Ramsay, who died earlier in 2011, played his onscreen wife Dora in The Ruth Rendell Mysteries.
-Baker was survived by five daughters (four from his first marriage, one from his second to Sally Home).
+Baker was survived by five daughters (four from his first marriage to Julia Squire, one from his second to Sally Home).

+Baker’s eldest daughter is Candida Baker, an Australian journalist and author who moved to Australia in 1977.
+Her published works include fiction, non-fiction and autobiographical writing.
+She is known for her long-standing interest in horses and natural horsemanship.

 His granddaughter Kim Sherwood is a writer; her debut novel, Testament, was inspired by her paternal grandmother's experience of the Holocaust as well as her grief over Baker's death.
-Sherwood was selected in 2021 to write a trilogy of James Bond books, the franchise of which Baker participated in several of its film adaptations, becoming the first female to do so.
+Sherwood was selected in 2021 to write a trilogy of James Bond books, the franchise of which Baker participated in several of its film adaptations, becoming the first woman to do so.

 Death

-Baker died on 7 October 2011 at the age of 80.
-He died of pneumonia, after a stroke.
+Baker died of pneumonia, following a stroke, on 7 October 2011 at the age of 80.